scdodd83/droneshieldDoddTest/README.md

 ## PURPOSE

 The purpose of the doc is to complete the technical test for Droneshield with satisfaction to all requested requirements.
 Submitted for your approval is a curated testing suite of scripts created to be an end-to-end solution for both the UI and API.
 Included are the installation and usage instructions.
-For any questions, comments, or concerns contact the author `Stephen Dodd` at `stephen@doddtek.com`.
+For any questions, comments, or concerns contact me.

 ## METHODOLOGY